bsdimp/venix/doc/ABI.md

 	ret
 ```

-But longjmp is more complicated
+But longjmp is more complicated, in the following reconstructed code:
 ```Assembler
 _longjmp:				| longjmp(jmp_buf env, int val)
 	push	bp